 The Forest and surrounding landscape is of significant importance for Horseshoe bats, with approximately 26% and 6% of the UK breeding population of Lesser (LHB) and Greater (GHB) Horseshoe bats respectively being concentrated within the area.
 Whilst a number of the most important roost sites are protected, the surrounding countryside is not.
 This includes a range of other roosts, foraging grounds and flyways (including hedges, lines of trees, woodland edges, walls) used by the bats to get around the landscape.

-Through this project we aim to better understand the sites and features which make up the Horseshoe ‘batscape’ and take positive action to conserve them.
+Through this project we successfully developed a better understanding of the sites and features that make up the Horseshoe ‘batscape’ and took positive action to conserve them.

-The project will provide us with a better understanding of the ‘batscape’ sites and features.
-This will be achieved by carrying out:
+We developed a better understanding of the ‘batscape’ sites and features.
+This was achieved by carrying out:

-We will take action to help increase the resilience of the Horseshoe ‘batscape’, which includes:
+We also helped increase the resilience of the Horseshoe ‘batscape’, by: